scottjodoin/compo-3040-a2/README.md

 In VS Code, click the **Git** tab and click **Push**.
 You should see a message that your changes have been pushed to your repository.

-#### 6. Open your Github repository in your browser and see that your file has successfully been uploaded
+#### 6. Open your GitHub repository in your browser and see that your file has successfully been uploaded

 If you can't see your file, you may need to refresh the page.

 ### 3. **According to Etter: Format a document with a static site generator**

-While styling with html and css can be fun, it also be time consuming and detract from the actual work of writing.
+While styling with HTML and CSS can be fun, it can also tend to time consuming and detract from the actual work of writing.
 Etter recommends using a static site generator to create a website that is easy to read and navigate from the beautiful markdown you produced in an earlier step.

 Jekyll is our tool of choice that will convert a Markdown document into a static site.
-While is is possible to run Jekyll on your own machine, we will let Github pages take care of this for us.
+While is possible to run Jekyll on your own machine, we will let GitHub pages take care of this for us.

-#### 1. Set up Github Pages for your repository
+#### 1. Set up GitHub Pages for your repository
-* From your Github repository go to the **Settings** then **Pages** section.
+* From your GitHub repository, go to the **Settings** then **Pages** section.
 * Choose the   **Main** or **Master** branch and **Save**.
 * Choose a Jekyll theme that suits your fancy and commit the changes.

 When you go back to your repository, you will find a new file called `_config.yml`.
 This file contains the configuration for your Jekyll site.
-So far the file only contains the `theme:` setting.
+So far, the file only contains the `theme:` setting.

 #### 2. Choose a more specific theme for your resume

-If you want to see more Jekyll themes than the default ones that Github provides, you can visit the [Jekyll themes page](https://jekyllrb.com/docs/themes/) to see more.
-Each theme has a unique name, so when you find one you like, you can replace the `theme:` setting in `_config.yml` with the name of the theme you want and Github will take care of the rest.
+If you want to see more Jekyll themes than the default ones that GitHub provides, you can visit the [Jekyll themes page](https://jekyllrb.com/docs/themes/) to see more.
+Each theme has a unique name, so when you find one you like, you can replace the `theme:` setting in `_config.yml` with the name of the theme you want and GitHub will take care of the rest.

 #### 3. Configure your Jekyll site